Campus sustainability programs

 Our journey toward sustainable dining

-• Full composting system in both resident dining halls.
+• Full composting system in both resident dining halls

-• Campus-wide commitment to going strawless since Fall 2018.
+• Campus-wide commitment to going strawless since fall 2018

 Arial view of the dining area at the University Union building.

-The dirt on waste: facts that might surprise you
+The dirt on waste: surprising facts

 Minimizing food waste